lslaoang/Payment-System/README.md

-# Payment-System
+# Payment System
-Payment System example and demonstration
+Skeletal framework of a payment system.